 Our Curriculum

-Maples Nursery School and Children’s Centre aims to provide high quality care and education for all children.
-We know that every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 In order for children to succeed and reach their potential, all aspects of their development must be given attention.
 We pay attention to children's physical, personal, social, emotional and spiritual wellbeing, as well as cognitive aspects of learning.
 At Maples children learn holistically, and meaningful learning happens through play and exploration.
-Staff are constantly observing and listening to children’s interests, following an Observation-Evaluation- Planning process.
+Staff are constantly observing and listening to children’s interests, following an observation-evaluation-planning process.
 These observations are then used to:

 i) plan stimulating indoor and outdoor activities, which allow children to explore, experiment and follow their interests and